 The deer tick (black-legged) catch the virus from infected rodents.
 Deer ticks, which also spreads Lyme disease, regularly bites people.
 People infected with Powassan may not show any symptoms, but when people do get sick, fever, headache, vomiting, and general muscle weakness will occur.
 Some people can also develop a severe neurological infection.
 There is about a 10% fatality rate when a person has severe symptoms, while 50% that survive the severe infection have lingering neurological problems.
 Currently there is no treatment or vaccine for Powassan.

 It’s not just the deer tick that we must watch out for.
 Along the coast, the Lone Star Tick can be dangerous as well.
-More species are being introduced to New Jersey and other disease similar to Lyme disease are emerging.
-To see what some of these ticks look like, click here.
+More species of ticks are being introduced to New Jersey and other disease similar to Lyme disease are emerging.

 Last year, the New Jersey Health commissioner, Judith Persichilli issued a statement, “While we are always concerned about more common mosquito-borne diseases, like West Nile virus, we also need to be vigilant for rare, but severe viruses, like Eastern Equine Encephalitis.
 Individuals who are concerned they may have Eastern Equine Encephalitis should contact their health care provider right away.”